 The stress you go through as an Independent Artist.
-I had to put in any money I made off work at the time into the music and my brand just cause of the passion & belief I had in myself.
-Also studio time, shooting videos and getting my songs and videos playing on radio and TV was a very big problem for me because my finances couldn’t match up – until recently when I got signed.
+I had to put in any money I made off work at the time into the music and my brand just because of the passion & belief I had in myself.
+Also, studio time, shooting videos, and getting my songs and videos playing on radio and TV was a very big problem for me because my finances couldn’t match up – until recently when I got signed.

-- BLACK AVENUE MUZIK – walk us through how it happened.
-How has it helped you develop as an artiste?
+4. BLACK AVENUE MUZIK – walk us through how it happened.
+How has it helped you develop as an artist?

-I’m eager to let the world know Kobla Jnr has a new sound which would rule for eternity and will also to impact a lot of life’s in a positive way.
+I’m eager to let the world know Kobla Jnr has a new sound that would rule for eternity and will also impact a lot of lives in a positive way.

 When the chemistry between me & the other artist is on point.
 But hey!
 I’m down for the challenge so I don’t really mind.
 I bb ‘Beat Gbee’ so I’ll work with any dope artist on a dope beat when they ready to work with me.